Do Student Loans Affect Your Credit Score?

-A Direct Subsidized Loan's key benefit is how it handles interest charges.
-The Department of Education will pay the interest on a subsidized loan while you're in school at least half-time, for six months after leaving school and during any payment deferment period.
+The key benefit of a Direct Subsidized Loan is how the interest is charged.
+The Department of Education will pay the interest on a subsidized loan while you're in school at least part-time, for six months after leaving school and during any payment deferment period.

 Direct Unsubsidized Loans

 Unsubsidized loans are for graduate and undergraduate students who can't show a clear financial need or a need to borrow money beyond their financial needs.
-A subsidized federal student loan's key distinction is that the student pays interest on the loan during all periods, even if the student loan payments are in forbearance.
+The key distinction of an unsubsidized federal student loan is that the student pays interest on the loan during all periods, even if the student loan payments are in forbearance.

 Direct PLUS Loans

-Direct PLUS loans are available for graduate and professional students and parents of dependent undergraduate students to pay for educational needs not covered by other financial aid.
-The student doesn't need to show a financial need to get approved, but this loan’s key distinction requirement of a credit check.
+Direct PLUS Loans are available to qualified graduate and professional students as well as parents of dependent undergraduate students to pay for educational needs not covered by other financial aid.
+The student doesn't need to show a financial need to get approved, but this loan’s key distinction is that it requires a credit check.

-The credit check isn't like a typical loan, where any negative marks or low FICO® score will automatically disqualify you.
-Instead, the Department of Education is looking for specific negative information, including:
+Unlike a credit check on a typical loan, where any negative marks or a low FICO Score might automatically disqualify you, the Department of Education is looking for specific negative information, including: